RobinStamer/Lunar-Rebuild--Exalted--not-Code-/charms/beastman.md

 FLUFF FLUFF.
 Warforms become valid gifts for children, they only benefit from the increased Attributes and mutations.
+The extra Attribute dots are applied before Attribute dots for character generation are applied, and do not increase the cap.

 ##Tiger and Seahorse Dynasty